 - The Application Site boundary follows the "CDA" zoning boundary with an area of about 48,313 m2.
-The Application Site Area of 48.313.167 m2 ($\approx 48,313$ m2 rounding off to nearest integer) based on the digital planning data obtained from the Town Planning Board website is adopted for the calculation of GFA. - The Development Site Area is adopted for GFA and PR calculations.
+The Application Site Area of 48.313.167 m2 (≈ 48,313m2 rounding off to nearest integer) based on the digital planning data obtained from the Town Planning Board website is adopted for the calculation of GFA. - The Development Site Area is adopted for GFA and PR calculations.
 The minor difference between the Application Site Area and the Development Site Area is due to the exclusion of Lot 3167 in S.D.4, Nos.
 49 and 49A Kau Wa Keng San Tsuen, which slightly encroaches the western boundary of the "CDA" zoning boundary (with an existing structure on it), from GFA and PR calculations.
-The slight area involved (about 8.7 m2) occupies about 0.018% of the Application Site area. - [3] The non-domestic GFA for the Approved Scheme is for social welfare facilities. - [4] This is the maximum permissible percentage site coverage under the Building (Planning) Regulations. - [5] Proposed flat size ranges from 35m2 to 100m2.
-Average flat size is assumed to be about 40m2. - [6] A person per flat (PPF) ratio of 2.7 is adopted with reference to the PPF of the Kwai Chung District as reported in the 2021 Population By-census by the Census and Statistics Department. - [7] As the composition of the social welfare facilities are different for the Approved Scheme and The Proposed Scheme, the parking provision for social welfare facilities is not comparable. - [8] The number of blocks does not include the preserved Graded historic buildings.
-Block 15 is a is a podium structure featuring retail facilities within Remaining Phase B.
+The slight area involved (about 8.7 m2) occupies about 0.018% of the Application Site area. - [3] The non-domestic GFA for the Approved Scheme is for social welfare facilities. - [4] This is the maximum permissible percentage site coverage under the Building (Planning) Regulations. - [5] Proposed flat size ranges from 35m to 100m.
+Average flat size is assumed to be about 40m. - [6] A person per flat (PPF) ratio of 2.7 is adopted with reference to the PPF of the Kwai Chung District as reported in the 2021 Population By-census by the Census and Statistics Department. - [7] As the composition of the social welfare facilities are different for the Approved Scheme and The Proposed Scheme, the provision of internal transport facilities for social welfare facilities is not comparable. - [8] The number of blocks does not include the preserved Graded historic buildings.
+The Proposed Scheme includes 14 residential blocks with a non-domestic block, designated as Block 15.
+Block 15 is a structure featuring retail facilities within Remaining Phase B.